Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

 #### -Definition of EXTI
 **EXTI** means **external interrupt**.<br>
 Interrupt is a prioritized event that would be handled first at any time, while temporarily pausing the current event until the interrupt is finished.<br>
-External interrupt is an interrupt triggered externally, for example by gpio input.
+External interrupt is an interrupt triggered by an external device through GPIO, for example the input from a limit switch.<br>
+**Advantage** : does not need to perform GPIO input checking with gpio_read frequently<br>
+**Disavantage** : interrupt will happened for multiple times if there is input bouncing as EXTI has no hardware debouncing while software debouncing is also not applicable.

 #### -EXTI setup example
 ```C